 Imagine this: you're sitting down with a bulky, thick wallet in your back pocket.
 Little do you know that with each passing minute, your sciatic nerve, located just behind your hip joint, is getting pinched between your billfold and your hip.
 The result?
 Pain that originates at your hip but can radiate all the way down your leg.
 It's what experts call "wallet neuritis."

-tilts your pelvis to one side, putting stress on your spine and the lumbar discs near the sciatic nerve roots.
-Instead of sitting in a neutral, upright position, you actually round your lower back, causing pain and aches.
+That oversized wallet doesn't just pinch your sciatic nerve; it also tilts your pelvis to one side.
+This places undue stress on your spine and the lumbar discs near the sciatic nerve roots.
+Instead of maintaining a neutral, upright posture, you inadvertently round your lower back, leading to discomfort and aches.

-Moving your wallet to a front pocket won't help much, since it can create an uncomfortable pinch between your thigh and torso, especially when you're in a car.
+Some might suggest moving your wallet to a front pocket as a solution.
+However, this too can present its own set of problems.
+Placing a wallet in your front pocket can create an uncomfortable pinch between your thigh and torso, especially when you're seated in a car.

-Your best bet is to remove your wallet from your back pocket before taking a seat.
-This also holds true for cell phones or any other bulky item stuffed in your back pocket.
-Keep your back pockets free and clear for optimal spine health and posture.
+To alleviate the strain on your back and prevent wallet-induced discomfort, your best bet is to remove your wallet from your back pocket before taking a seat.
+This advice also applies to cell phones or any other bulky items you might be tempted to stuff into your back pocket.
+By keeping your back pockets free and clear, you can take a significant step toward preserving your spinal health and maintaining a pain-free posture.